 We have never really spoken about it, my father is a man of few words, but I think he really enjoys the idea of something so lasting, so solid and unmoving marking his time on the land he loves so much.
 And so do I.

-The tower was built in 1798 by one of the Roger’s family from Treassowe manor below the hill on which it stands which is also known as Tonkin Downs.
-It is uncertain which member of the family was responsible but the most likely candidate would be John Rogers (1750-1832) who it has been said had the money and the wit to undertake such a plan.
+The tower was built in 1798 by one of the Rogers’ family from Treassowe Manor, a house on Tonkin Downs below the hill on which it stands.
+It is uncertain which member of the family was responsible but the most likely candidate would be John Rogers (1750-1832) who it has been said had the money and the inclination to undertake such a plan.

-The tower stands high above Mount’s Bay commanding immense views across the countryside in all directions and out to sea.
+High above Mount’s Bay the tower commands immense views across the countryside in all directions.
 It is a Folly but it is also wonderful!
 There is only one downside to this view.
 The land between the tower and the village of Castle Gate is part of a giant granite quarry and for more than 100 years machinery has been gobbling up the hill side.
 (A large explosion went off while I was balanced precariously on the top of the OS trig point taking a picture!
 I nearly fell backwards into the ferns.)

-There is only one downside to where John Roger’s built his tower.
-He built it on the outer ring of the ancient Iron Age hillfort that covers the top of the hill but to be fair I doubt he had to get planning permission and what is valuable to us now was in many ways just a pile of rocks to them then.
+There is also a downside to where John Rogers decided to build his tower – on the outer ring of the ancient Iron Age hillfort.
+The hillfort is still impressive and covers the top of the hill but to be fair I doubt he had to get any kind of planning permission.
+Sadly what is valuable to us now was in many ways just a pile of rocks to them then.